LukasMurdock/cse-174/01-GettingStarted.md

 The JRE contains the **Java Virtual Machine (JVM)**, class libraries, and other supporting files.

 But just as you can have the proper knowledge to *run* the English language, actually running it is a different story.
 That’s where the **Java Virtual Machine (JVM)** comes in.
-JVM is able to run interprets and translate Bytecode into Native Machine Code Java programs and it uses the class libraries, and other supporting files provided in JRE.
+JVM is able to run, interpret, and translate Bytecode into Native Machine Code Java programs and it uses the class libraries, and other supporting files provided in JRE.

 Don’t understand?